Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 Daria Levina

-What is an essay on a legal topic and why would you Need to write one?
+What is an essay on a legal Issue, and why might you Need to write one?

-If you are applying for a Master of Laws (LLM), you may be required to submit an essay on a legal topic.
-Depending on the program, it may be considered a part of a personal statement or a self-standing written work.
+If you are applying for a Master of Laws (LLM), you may need to submit an essay on a legal topic (a 'legal essay') as a component of your application.
+This could be a part of a personal statement or a separate written work, depending on the program.

 ‘Briefly describe either an important issue in your field of interest or a current legal problem facing a particular country, region, or the world, and then propose a theoretical framework or a legal analysis or strategy to address this issue’.

-Similarly, for the Magister Juris program at the University of Oxford, you’ll be asked to produce a written work that meets the following guidelines:
+Similarly, Oxford's Magister Juris program requires a written work that meets the following guidelines:

 ‘The work must be written in English and on a legal topic.
 Academic work from your most recent qualification is preferred, but work written in a professional context may be submitted if academic work is not readily available.
 This will be assessed for a comprehensive understanding of the subject area, an understanding of problems in the area, an ability to construct and defend an argument, your powers of analysis and your powers of expression’.

-As you see, the requirements vary.
-The substance, however, stays the same: you are asked to produce a piece of analysis on a legal topic in writing.
+As you see, the requirements may vary.
+However, the substance stays the same: You are asked to produce a piece of analysis on a legal topic in writing.

-The goal of this essay is to show the admissions committee how you think and write.
+The purpose of these essays is to showcase your analytical thinking and writing skills, both essential in law.
 Law is a highly verbal pursuit, and a legal essay is a snapshot of your lawyering abilities.
 It allows the admissions committee to see your professional skills in action.

-Additionally, for top universities like Harvard and Oxford, such essay acts as an additional barrier for filtering candidates.
-It takes a lot of work to write it.
-This means that fewer candidates go through the trouble of doing it.
-It therefore narrows down the pool of eligible candidates that the admissions committee will later have to sift through.
+For top universities like Harvard and Oxford, it also serves as away to filter serious candidates, as crafting a strong legal essay demands significant effort and dedication.
+This means that fewer applicants will go through the trouble of doing it which narrows the pool of eligible candidates that the admissions committee will later have to sift through.

 How to choose a topic for your LLM Legal essay